 The Greenlee School of Journalism and Communication at Iowa State University is a top communication program that offers students a second-to-none adventure.
 Part of the College of Liberal Arts and Sciences, the Greenlee School offers three majors – advertising, journalism and mass communication and public relations – and a master’s degree in journalism and mass communication.

 Our Mission Statement

-- Educate students for careers in journalism and communication.
+- Educate students for careers in journalism and mass communication.

 - Promote an understanding and appreciation of the First Amendment and the role of journalism and communication in all societies.

-- Foster scholarship that contributes to the building of theory and helps to improve journalism and communication performance.
+- Foster theoretical and applied scholarship that improves the practice of journalism and communication.

 - Emphasize communication in an increasingly diverse and multicultural world.

 - Increase communication effectiveness in a fast-changing technological society.

 - Engage in substantial service to the University, the profession and the public.